 1. See the Roman Baths

-Varna’s second-century CE Roman Baths are remarkably well-preserved.
+Varna’s Roman Baths date to the 2nd century CE and are remarkably well-preserved.
 They’re the largest in Bulgaria and the fourth largest in all Europe.
 Wander around the complex and learn about how the Romans used their advanced floor and water heating systems to keep the baths going.
-Admission is 5 BGN.
+Admission is 4 BGN.

 2. Hang out at the beach